tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 2. Navigate to <https://windy.com/plugin/soarcalc>  (do not go to windy.com as that will redirect you to the App which you do not want)

-3. If SoarCalc is not yet installed you will be re-directed to the "Windy Plugins" setup page.
-Select "SoarCalc" from the list of available plugins, then select "Open plugin".
+3. If SoarCalc is not yet installed you will be re-directed to the "Windy Plugins" menu page.
+Select "SoarCalc" from the list of available plugins, then select "Install plugin", then "Open plugin".

-4. If SoarCalc is already installed Windy.com will open directly with the SoarCalc plugin already active.
+4. If SoarCalc is already installed then navigating to <https://windy.com/plugin/soarcalc> will cause Windy to open with the SoarCalc plugin already active.

 5. It will always be necessary to use <https://windy.com/plugin/soarcalc> so you may want to create a shortcut to that.

-6. If you want to get back to the setup page once SoarCalc is already installed you can do so by navigating to <https://windy.com/plugins>.
-This would allow you to un-install or re-install a test version via [Load plugin directly from URL](#load-plugin-directly-from-url).

 NOTE: Ignore the button inviting you to "Download App".

-### Load plugin directly from URL
+### Windy Plugins Menu

 If "SoarCalc" is not found in the list of plug-ins or if you wish to install a trial version and have been given the url then it is possible to install directly from the URL...

+1. Go to the Windy Plugins menu page either by selecting "Install Windy Plugin" within the Windy.com desktop main menu or by navigating to <https://windy.com/plugins>

-1. Select “Load plugin directly from URL”
+2. Select “Load plugin directly from URL”

-2. Paste this string after the url already present in the input box:
+3. Paste this string after the url already present in the input box:

-          12216047/windy-plugin-soarcalc/1.2.15/plugin.min.js
+          12216047/windy-plugin-soarcalc/1.2.16/plugin.min.js

-3. Press "install untrusted plugin" and SoarCalc will be available on the main menu.
+4. Press "install untrusted plugin" and SoarCalc will be available on the main menu.

+NOTE: selecting SoarCalc within the "Windy Plugins" menu also gives you access to a link to the github repository for this plugin including this document (ReadMe.md).

 ## Getting Started

 Tooltips give a description of all the parameters displayed by SoarCalc.
 Some of the parameters are only available in the "Clouds" or "SolarPower" overlays.

 Windy.com opens by default in the “Wind” layer.
-SoarCalc works better in the “clouds” layer so it is best to switch over to that.
+SoarCalc works better in the “clouds” layer and so it switches over to that automatically when opened.

+One of the really great things about Windy.com is that it offers you a range of the best weather models available.
+Windy 5defaults to the "ECMWF" (European Centre for Medium Range Weather Forecasting) model which is a great medium resolution global model.
+However, in most regions of the world there are better high resolution models available.
+In the UK we have the "UKV" model from the Met Office.
+You will find that these give you a much better view of the soaring weather so please consider using these.

 If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a considerably better experience than the default 3 hour steps seen by non-premium users.